 We can feel safer and heal.

 Polyvagal Theory can provide a new way of understanding stress, anxiety and chronic health issues.
-It offers hope for those hoping to heal, not just cope with symptoms.
+It offers hope to those who want to heal, not just cope with symptoms.
+It can help us understand relationships.
+It is likely the missing piece of information that you have been looking for.

-By learning to work with your nervous system, you can regain a sense of safety, control and well-being.
-You learn to be aware of your responses, you build habits that change the way you react and you start to understand what it feels like to be safe enough to be able to be who you are in the world.
-Imagine what that might feel like in your life.
+By learning to understand and work with your whole nervous system, you can regain a sense of safety, control and well-being.
+You learn to be aware of your responses, you build habits that change the way you react, and you start to understand what it feels like to be safe enough to be who you are in the world.
+Imagine what it might be like to feel safe enough to be who you are.

 It is Practical, Purposeful & Possible